Educator Briefings

 The following features might be useful in creating more engaging lab experiences for students and foster an increased engagement.

-Originally previewed in JEP 455: Primitive Types in Patterns, instanceof, and switch (Preview).
+Originally previewed in JEP 455: Primitive Types in Patterns, instanceof, and switch (Preview), JEP 488: Primitive Types in Patterns, instanceof, and switch (Second Preview), and JEP 507: Primitive Types in Patterns, instanceof, and switch.

 This preview features is an enhancement to pattern matching to extend the instanceof (JEP 394: Pattern Matching for instanceof) and switch (JEP 441: Pattern Matching for switch) to work with primitive variables.